NaveedMohiuddin/ML_Project1/README.md

 3. **Input Data**:
    - The notebook uses a dataset (`output.csv`).
 If you use a custom dataset, ensure it is loaded into a pandas DataFrame with numeric features and target values.
-   - Example dataset split is done with `train_test_split` to evaluate performance.

 4. **Train the Model**: The code will:
    - Load and preprocess the data.